FreeTymeKiyan/freetymekiyan.github.io/source/_posts/rewire.md

-title: Rewire-Expose Private in Tests
+title: 'Rewire-Expose Private in Tests'
 categories:
 - Coding
 tags:
 - Node.js
 - Test
 date: 2014-07-02
 ---

 Here is the thing.
 I'm definitely a newbie in code testing.
 The same goes for Node.js, I bet.
 Although I have some former experience with development, those were all about actual implementation.
 Now I am doing intern at Modulus, which requires more than 80% of test coverage of code.
 After I finished functional part, my testing adventure started.
 ##Problem
 One problem I had is that, I got some functions in a module that called some other function directly.
 This makes testing hard if we want to figure out whether that function is actually called, because we are not calling the exposed function.

 One way to solve it is to create an object which will include all the private functions and expose that object when under test environment.
 This is a very great workaround inspired by my friends and I'm now using it in my code.
 But that's not what I'm going to introduce.
 ##Introduction
 Let me share the second way with you.
 I found this in a slide that talks about Node.js unit testing[(1)](#Reference).
 So how to test private methods?
 The answer is using rewire module[(2)](#Reference).

 Rewire aims at easy dependency injection for Node.js unit testing.
 Basically, during testing, we can require rewire module and use rewire rather than require to import the file to be tested.
 It will be exactly the same in our test environment as under regular circumstances.

 Rewire makes it possible for us to do several things:

 * inject mocks for other modules or globals like process
 * leak private variables
 * override variables within the module

 ###Theory
 How is it possible for rewire to do that?

 ```
 (function (exports, require, module, __filename, __dirname) {